jobrachem/alfred3_scheduler/README.md

 2. The admin view, where administrators can see and manage experiment sessions.
 Started by appending `?admin=true` to the experiment url.
 3. The scheduler view, where potential participants can sign up for experiment sessions.
-Started by appending `scheduler=scheduler_name` to the experiment url.
+Started by appending `?scheduler=scheduler_name` to the experiment url.
 In the case of the demo code above, `scheduler_name` would be replaced by `demo_scheduler`.